 Who We Are

-CHALK aims to address obesity within the context of family and community through, schools, and medical clinics of NYP.
-CHALK uses a non-prescriptive approach to implement systemic changes while leveraging community resources focusing on sustainability.
-The program model stems from working within an academic–community partnership framework that is asset-based, where the co-design process and capacity building are central to success of the partnership.
-CHALK partners are equipped with a full-time staff member to assess and create wellness goals with the organization’s leadership and wellness champions; this approach enables an organization to feel empowered and create ownership over their wellness goals and projects.
-The non-prescriptive approach of CHALK makes the program model easily adaptable into a variety of settings while enhancing the wellness environment specific to that organization.
+NYP CHALK aims to address childhood obesity within the context of family and community.
+We use a non-prescriptive approach to implement systemic changes while leveraging community resources and focusing on sustainability.
+The program model stems from working within an academic–community partnership framework that is asset-based, where the co-design process and capacity building are central to the success of each partnership.
+This approach makes the program model easily adaptable into a variety of settings.

 Increasing healthy food access and decreasing food insecurity are central to reducing childhood obesity.
 Accordingly, NYP CHALK began to incorporate programs addressing these issues through partnerships in Northern Manhattan in 2017.
 In 2019, we piloted Food FARMacia at Washington Heights Family Health Center.
 Patients facing food insecurity were referred to the program by their healthcare providers.
 Participants then selected up to 40 pounds of healthy groceries from West Side Campaign Against Hunger’s mobile market truck (twice a month for 6 months) and were connected to social services.